-USM IPTTBDO or IP unit shall determine and recommend the technology for IP protection through the URDEC.
+The IPTTBDO unit shall determine and recommend the technology for IP protection through the URDEC.
 IP derived from externally funded research shall be filed without prior recommendation from URDEC by virtue of signed MOA of the respective project.

 The URDEC shall check for legitimacy and review proposed technology for IP filing application.